 There were several panels and discussions throughout the day.
 Rick Philbin and the Sports Central and Guest Athletes held a discussion for adults, and they also met with the different groups of children throughout the day.
 The athletes talked about their own challenges and type 1 diabetes management, shared some tips, and answered questions.
 Both adults and kids really enjoy interacting with these athletes, who truly live 'best practices' day to day so they can be at the top of their sport.

-The teens headed off on buses to Disney's Hollywood Studios for a day in the park.
-While on the surface, this excursion may look like a Play Day, in reality there are many learning objectives in place for this outing.
+The teens headed off on buses to Sea World for a day in the park.
+While on the surface, this excursion may look like simply a 'fun' day, in reality there are many learning objectives in place for this outing.
 A lot of planning and responsibility goes into spending a full day in a hot park with lots of activity and other things to keep track of, and the teen staff encouraged the teens to be as independent as possible in managing the day.
-Teens checked in periodically with the staff at home base Hollywood Hideaway for a bg check and a 'once over' (for those without diabetes), and the day went very smoothly!
-Many thanks to the staff and chaperones for the day: Chris Tull, Jim Vail, Scott Nagel, Ben Loebner, Bob Schmidt, Marissa Hitchcock, Galen Horton, Bob Marquess, Adriana and Ken Rodenheiser, and of course huge thanks to Natalie Bellini, who coordinated and watched over the day.
+Teens checked in periodically with the staff at the air conditioned home base for a bg check and a 'once over' (for those without diabetes), and the day went very smoothly!

 [ large | full ]